 The match between the Kolkata rivals attracts 65000-120,000 spectators consistently.
 The two clubs meet at least thrice in a year, twice in the I-league and once in the Calcutta Football League.
-Often these two also meet in other competitions like the Federation Cup, IFA Shield and the Durand Cup.
-The rivalry between the two is almost a hundred years old and features in the FIFA’S classic derby list.
-Both the Kolkata superpowers have a huge fan base across the country and both the clubs represent a specific class of Bengali people, Mohun Bagan represent the people existing in the western part of Bengal while East Bengal is primarily supported by people hailing from the eastern part of pre-independence Bengal province (now Bangladesh).
-Culturally, the derby is very similar to Scottish Premier League’s Old Firm derby, since a majority of the Mohun Bagan supporters form the native population (similar to Rangers FC) and a majority of the East Bengal fans represent the immigrant population (similar to Celtic FC).
+Often these two also meet in other competitions like the Federation Cup, IFA Shield, and the Durand Cup.
+The rivalry between the two is almost a hundred years old and features in FIFA’s classic derby list.
+Both the Kolkata superpowers have a huge fan base across the country and both the clubs represent a specific class of Bengali people, Mohun Bagan represents the people existing in the western part of Bengal while East Bengal is primarily supported by people hailing from the eastern part of pre-independence Bengal province (now Bangladesh).
+Culturally, the derby is very similar to the Scottish Premier League’s Old Firm derby, since a majority of the Mohun Bagan supporters form the native population (similar to Rangers FC) and a majority of the East Bengal fans represent the immigrant population (similar to Celtic FC).
 The most memorable Kolkata derby of all took place in 1997 when a remarkable crowd of 131,000, a record attendance for any sport in India, filled a heaving Salt Lake Stadium.
-Baichung Bhutia, India’s most recognisable footballer, scored a hat-rick as East Bengal triumphed 4-1 to reach the semi-final of the Federation Cup.
+Baichung Bhutia, India’s most recognizable footballer, scored a hat-trick as East Bengal triumphed 4-1 to reach the semi-final of the Federation Cup.

-CHALLENGES FACED BY INDIAN CLUBS Numerous dramas, stories, riots etc. that dominated the Indian football scene till the 80’s made Kolkata football hugely popular all across India.
+CHALLENGES FACED BY INDIAN CLUBS Numerous dramas, stories, riots, etc. that dominated the Indian football scene till the 80s made Kolkata football hugely popular all across India.
 But as times moved ahead in the footballing world the clubs in India didn’t embrace professionalism and continued to rely on raising funds from influential members of the clubs rather than on marketing initiatives.

-The potential for these two clubs to be one of the top clubs in Asia is huge considering the fan base it commands and its historyThough the fan base is huge but clubs have failed to connect proactively with its fans and thus it is not consistently attracting the best capacity in their home games except derby matches.
-Inception of the National League in 1996 changed club football in India but most traditional clubs have failed to adopt the modern structure, which was expected from these clubs.
-The AIFF licensing system helped these clubs to adopt certain professionalism and structure but still these two clubs are lagging behind in terms of professionalism, structure and management as compared to bigger clubs abroad.
-Whatever the weaknesses these two clubs have but there is a possibility to make a quick turnaround to make these two clubs a very strong fan connected brands if these two clubs can hire professionals and adopt a modern football structure.
+Though the fan base is huge clubs have failed to connect proactively with its fans and thus it is not consistently attracting the best capacity in their home games except derby matches.
+The inception of the National League in 1996 changed club football in India but most traditional clubs have failed to adopt the modern structure, which was expected from these clubs.
+The AIFF licensing system helped these clubs to adopt certain professionalism and structure but still, these two clubs are lagging behind in terms of professionalism, structure, and management as compared to bigger clubs abroad.
+Whatever the weaknesses these two clubs have there is a possibility to make a quick turnaround to make these two clubs a very strong fan-connected brand if these two clubs can hire professionals and adopt a modern football structure.